FikriAbdillah01/gdp-prediction/README.md

 <img width = "800" height = "300" src = "figures/xgboost/XGBoost data 1947 to predict 2004.png">
 </p>

-- Based on the three figures above, the 1947-data-group model is not able to predict GDP on 1959-1971 as well as Lasso and Linear Regression, but is able to predict GDP with a range of 1972-2003 and 2004-2024 with a smaller RMSE than the two models.

 <p align = "center">
 <img width = "800" height = "300" src = "figures/xgboost/XGBoost data 1959 to predict 1972.png">
 </p>